safeboxnetwork/framework-scheduler/development/white_paper.md

 </p>

 <p align="justify">
-- **Safebox Device**: A Safebox device is a physical or virtual machine on which the Safebox platform runs.
+- <b>Safebox Device</b>: A Safebox device is a physical or virtual machine on which the Safebox platform runs.
 This can be a home server, a NAS device, or even a virtual machine running in the cloud.
 Third‑party applications run on Safebox devices, and this is where data is stored and managed.
 </p>

 <p align="justify">
-- **Template**: A template is a predefined configuration file that describes how to install and configure a given third‑party application on the Safebox platform.
+- <b>Template</b>: A template is a predefined configuration file that describes how to install and configure a given third‑party application on the Safebox platform.
 Templates allow users to quickly and easily access the desired services without needing detailed technical information; their primary purpose is to let users easily and quickly try out whether a given application meets their needs.
 </p>

 <p align="justify">
-- **Remote Access Service**: The remote access service enables users to securely access their data and services from anywhere in the world.
+- <b>Remote Access Service</b>: The remote access service enables users to securely access their data and services from anywhere in the world.
 This service operates over encrypted data streams and allows users to register their own domain or subdomain names through the Safebox platform.
 </p>

 <p align="justify">
-- **Backup and Recovery**: The backup and recovery service enables users to back up data to other Safebox devices within the local network, as well as to geographically separated locations.
+- <b>Backup and Recovery</b>: The backup and recovery service enables users to back up data to other Safebox devices within the local network, as well as to geographically separated locations.
 This service ensures high availability of data and protection against data loss.
 </p>

 ## Core Components